AnGodel/TFM_Image_segmentation_ellipsometric_maps/Memory.md

 ## Methodology

-Given the nature of the data, and the goal of the project, it was necessary to create a data treatment tool which is flexible enough to be used to any dataset from any sample or measurement type and maximizes the information given to the user, helping in the analysis and decision making while giving the tools to extract the meaningful data.
+Given the nature of the data, and the goal of the project, it was necessary to create a data treatment tool which is flexible enough to be used with any dataset from any sample or measurement type.
+It should maximize the information which is automatically given to the user, helping in the analysis and decision making while giving the tools to extract the meaningful data.

 The chosen approach was to pack all methods for data pre-processing and then build a class which can instantiate a folder containing all .png files and one .dat files corresponding to one ellipsometry measurement.
 By doing so, the class will automatically pre-process all maps, making them ready for their treatment.
 The class will also have all necessary attributes and methods built-in, including segmentation algorithms, plotting and numeric data extraction methods.
 All of this will work in the background.
-The front-end is an interactive interface built with the *streamlit* library, in which the user just needs to enter the path to the folder containing the measurement files and start playing with the data.
+The front-end is an interactive interface built with the **streamlit** library, in which the user just needs to enter the path to the folder containing the measurement files and start playing with the data.
+The class module is called *clustering_elliMaps.py* and the pre-processing methods are packed in the module *astroclean.py* (there are several methods although only one of them is used in this project; the rest were built during tests to get to the optimal results and could still be used in the future in different approaches to this problem).
+Both modules are in the folder package: *elliPack*.
+For quick reference, a list of attributes and methods of the class can be found in the file *class_description.md*.

-Despite we can refer to our data as images and they can be treated like single-channel (or "gray") images in some ways, the data type and the need to keep the precision of the decimal part of the numbers made the use of typical image-handling libraries such as *cv2* or *scikit-image* almost impossible.
-The final goal is to extract some numeric data and for that our data can be handled as traditional *numpy* arrays.
+Despite we can refer to our data as images and they can be treated like single-channel (or "gray") images in some ways, the data type and the need to keep the precision of the decimal part of the numbers made the use of typical image-handling libraries such as **cv2** or **scikit-image** almost impossible.
+The final goal is to extract some numeric data and for that our data can be handled as traditional **numpy** arrays.

 ### 1. Pre-processing data

 After instantiating a folder path to the ***LambdaVarEllimaps*** class, it will automatically locate and read the .dat file inside using **pandas** and **os** libraries, in order to get the list of wavelengths measured, identify the files for the delta and psi maps and match them.
 This creates a list of files where delta and psi maps are shuffled: a delta map is always followed by its corresponding psi map for that wavelength.

 Then the load method of the class is applied iterating over the file list.
-This load method first uses the *imread* module from the ***nanofilm*** package, which transform the raw maps from binary to readable *numpy* arrays of float32 type.
+This load method first uses the *imread* module from the ***nanofilm package*** which transforms the raw maps from binary to readable **numpy** arrays of float32 type.
 Then it uses the **astropy** library to convolve a Gaussian 9x9 kernel over the maps and replace the NaNs by the mean value of the kernel at the centre pixel.
 This library was chosen because of its good performance, as it is specially designed to remove bad data like the NaNs from images and being able to handle float data type.
 More information about how this convolution and NaN removal is applied can be found [here](https://docs.astropy.org/en/stable/api/astropy.convolution.interpolate_replace_nans.html?highlight=interpolate_replace) and [here](https://docs.astropy.org/en/stable/convolution/index.html#a-note-on-backward-compatibility-pre-v2-0).
 Despite the good performance of this method for removing the bad pixels, it has some limitations: if there are NaN areas in the input image larger than the kernel, the interpolation will fail or produce "outliers" introducing noise.
 This is more remarkable if the NaN large areas are located at the edge of the images.
 This is intrinsic to the method, as for those cases there is no good way of setting the boundaries for the convolve function so that it does not introduce noise in some way.
 For our case, it is still possible to manually change the kernel size used by the load method, but the boundary settings are left as the defaults used by *astropy's* convolve function: fill with zeros.

 The load method also set some important class attributes which will be used later.
 It piles the processed maps into a stack using *numpy.dstack* and then reshapes the stack to have it the right dimensions to be passed later to the clustering algorithm, storing them in two different attributes.
 The dimensions of this stack will be (rows, cols, nWL*2), being nWL the number of wavelengths of the instantiated measurement.
 These are also stored as attributes as they are used later on the code for proper indexing of some other objects.